Hyundai Creta: Markets

+Asia

 China

 The second-generation ix25 was revealed during the 2019 Shanghai Auto Show in April 2019.
 The Chinese model (codename: SU2c) is solely powered by the 1.5-litre petrol engine producing 115 PS.
 It went on sale in October 2019.
 The interior of the Chinese-market ix25 largely differ with the globally-marketed Creta as the Chinese-spec model comes with a vertical touchscreen infotainment system that flows into the central console, while the global Creta opts for a more conventional design.
 Production of the ix25 in China ended in 2021.

 India

 Hyundai unveiled the second generation Creta in India in February 2020, and was launched to the market in March 2020.
 The Indian-made Creta (codename: SU2i) is a slightly modified version of on the Hyundai ix25 sold in China, with the main visual difference at the exterior being the design of the front grille.
 It is exported to 85 countries across Africa, Middle East, and Latin America.

 The Creta for the Indian market is offered with three engine options, 1.5-litre petrol producing 115 PS and develops 144 Nm of torque and a 1.5-litre diesel engine with 115 PS and 250 Nm of torque as well as 1.4-litre turbocharged petrol 140 PS and 242 Nm of torque.

 In April 2022, the iMT gearbox option was released alongside the Knight Edition variant.